HP Inc.

 What are the main risks of holding HPQ?

-Of course.
-Based on the provided information, here are the key risks of holding HPQ stock, ordered by importance.
+Based on the provided information, here are the key risks of holding HPQ stock, ordered by importance:

 What is the price forecast for HPQ in 2026?

-Based on the current outlook and fundamental analysis, here is a strategic forecast for HP Inc. (HPQ) stock through 2026.
+Based on the provided analysis, here is a forecast for HPQ stock through 2026.